Looking to push your limits? Twenty-five or younger? Fuel your inspiration with a Mountaineering Fellowship Grant.

 Applications will be accepted again in 2014 with the application period being from January 1- March 1.
 Please contact us if you have any questions at email@example.com.[view grant]

-The Research Grant Committee of The American Alpine Club administers funds from three endowments:The Arthur K. Gilkey Memorial Research Fund, the R L Putnam Research Fund, and the Bedayn Research Fund.
+The Research Grant Committee of The American Alpine Club administers funds from three endowments:The Arthur K. Gilkey Memorial Research Fund and the Bedayn Research Fund.

 Through these funds, the AAC is able to support modest requests to assist scientific research projects within the scope of the AAC's charter.

-The application deadline for an AAC Research Grant is March 1.
+The application period for AAC Research Grants January 1 to March 1 each year.
 Late applications will not be accepted.
 Applications must be submitted electronically via an emailed Microsoft Word or Adobe Acrobat (.PDF) attachment.
 An application is required.
 Please limit the length of proposals to no more than 10 pages total.
-You may… [view grant]
+You may also include attachments that will give the committee a better understanding of your… [view grant]

 Jonny Copp and Micah Dash were two of America’s leading alpine climbers, adventuring to the farthest corners of the world in search of first ascents in the purest of style.
 It was on just such a mission in May 2009, in western China's Sichuan province, that Jonny and Micah were killed in an avalanche along with filmmaker Wade Johnson.
 With Jonny and Micah’s deaths we lost two of the great alpinists, characters, and storytellers the North American climbing world has recently known.

 Jonny and Micah believed the summit meant something, but style was everything.
-They pursued climbing in the same manner they lived—with vigor and passion, and with a strong desire… [view grant]
+They pursued climbing in the same manner they lived—with vigor and passion, and with a strong desire to share… [view grant]

 With the untimely death of Sue Nott and her partner Karen McNeill on Mt.
 Foraker in 2006, The Club partnered with Mountain Hardwear to establish the McNeill-Nott Award in their memory.